CaseyBennington/caseybennington.github.io/_portfolio/quiz-app.md

 ## Results and Conclusion

 While this was a simplistic application, it was fun to get to use JavaScript to create UI interactivity for the user, as well as a chance to utilize my passionate knowledge of World War II.

+Click on the picture above to visit the application or visit [here](https://github.com/CaseyBennington/Quiz-App) for the code.